Arthur Barry – A Jewel Thief who became a Status Symbol!

 Attitude of Robbing

-Arthur Barry was smart enough to walk in anywhere and talk to everybody favorably.
+Arthur Barry was smart enough to walk in anywhere and talk to everybody favorably despite being a notorious thief.
 Arthur once met King Edward VIII, when he was Prince of Wales, on 59th Street and spent a few hours in light discussions over drinks and becoming somewhat informal.
 A few days later, a thief entered Long Island home of Prince’s Cousin and leaves with $150’000 worth of jewels.
 Afterward, he usually separated the stones from gold and silver metals.
 He could sell only the stones at about 20% of market value.
 Having no option, he enjoyed flicking away the gold and Silver pieces in the New York Bay while riding a boat.

 There are many occasions when the residents woke up.
 He simply told them to stay calm, hand over the jewels and avoid being hurt.
 Moreover, he said people seldom resisted this request.
-So, he confirms that his “clients” made wrong statements of jewelry that was stolen and claimed more from insurance companies.
+So, he confirms that his “clients” are making wrong statements of jewelry to claim more from insurance companies.
 He routed to the detectives, at times who passed on the looted stuff to insurance companies at far fewer amounts than the claims.
 The insurances saved payment of claims by returning “accidentally recovered” stolen jewelry.

 Arthur Barry joined the Army in World War I and earned a Silver Star, but went AWOL before he could get it.
 Back in New York, he was back on his “job”.
 He decided to upgrade his strikes.
 Therefore, he noticed wealthy women in shopping malls, casinos and Central Park.
 After noticing, he tracked their cars to their homes.
 He got address against the car license numbers by calling Police posing as a Police Patrolman.
 And he kept track of weddings or engagement announcements for his homework.